 The living organisms which cannot be seen with the naked eyes (unaided eyes) and can only be observed through a microscope are called microorganisms or microbes.
 They include bacteria, fungi, algae, and viruses.
 They are present almost everywhere air, water, soil, inside and on our body.
 The disease-producing microbes are called pathogens.

-Our body has an efficient defence structure against these pathogens.
+Our body has an efficient defense structure against these pathogens.
 Skin prevents microbes to enter our body.
 Some secretions like lysosomes in tears, nasal secretions, saliva, fatty acids, lactic acid in sweat, hydrochloric acid in stomach kill these microbes or inhibit their growth.
-The breach of this defence system allows the pathogens to reach tissues and cause infection in the body.
+The breach of this defense system allows the pathogens to reach tissues and cause infection in the body.
 Due to which normal metabolic activities are disturbed.
 This results in a disease.
 Pathogens produce toxins which may affect tissues and organs of the host.

 Antimicrobials are drugs which tend to destroy/prevent development or inhibit the pathogenic action of microbes such as bacteria (antibacterial drugs), fungi (antifungal agents), virus (antiviral agents), or other parasites (antiparasitic drugs) selectively.